tahitihat/pynvm/docs/source/intro.rst

 provides a full python interface.
 This interface allows to you store Python objects persistently.

+This is a work in progress: currently persistence is supported only for lists (PersistentList), integers, strings, floats, and None.

 Creating a PersistentObjectPool and storing objects in it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can see an example below of how to use the :mod:`nvm.pmemobj` API: